Japan: Yoko Suzuki

 Yoko Suzuki hopes to make positive impact on Japanese rugby through the Gallagher High Performance Academy

-Former international sevens player has dual aims for her participation in coaching Academy.
+Former international sevens player, Yoko Suzuki, has dual aims following her participation in coaching Academy.

 Yoko Suzuki hopes that her involvement in the Gallagher High Performance Academy will benefit both her and Japanese rugby.

-Suzuki represented her country on the international sevens circuit and is now taking her first steps in what she hopes will be a second career in rugby, by coaching schoolchildren and university students.
+Suzuki represented her country on the international sevens circuit and has now taken her first steps in what she hopes will be a second career in rugby, coaching school children and university students.

 “I admire her strong will and her honesty,” Suzuki said.